IMAXT/imc-nuclear-segmentation/docs/usage.rst

     # segmentation-related parameters
     segmentation:
+	perform_full_analysis: False 				# if False, only a draft image is produced with detected cells overlaid on the reference (nuclear) channel
         ref_channel: 25 					# The IMC channel to be used for segmentation.
 This *should* be one of nuclear channels (check a sample image manually in imageJ or FIJI)
         min_distance: 3 					# [pixels; Watershed segmentation] Smaller values, tends to oversegmentation (finding too many cells).
         gb_ksize: 0 						# [Denoising] Gaussian blur kernel size - This cause some of the background noise to be removed before watershed segmentation.